 Another out-of-the-box option could be Drew Pearce.
 Pearce is best known for having worked on the story for Mission: Impossible – Rogue Nation and the screenplay for Iron Man 3, but he is connected to a lot of projects.
 Now, I do think he could be an option as a director.
 Why?
 Well, he’s worked with Marvel in the past, and his One-Shot All Hail The King is perhaps the best of all of Marvel’s One-Shots.

 My final suggestion is for Marvel to return to their Avengers-godfather director.
-Joss Whedon might have been very tired after his two Avengers-films, but if Marvel Studios desperately want Inhumans to be their X-Men, then there is no director other than Bryan Singer that knows more about the X-Men than Whedon.
+Joss Whedon may have been very tired after his two Avengers-films, but if Marvel Studios desperately want Inhumans to be their X-Men, then Whedon is probably the right guy for the job, due to his personal history with the characters.

 What are your suggestions?
 Sound off in the comments!